t-iqbal/vue-s3-deployment-workflow/README.md

 ### Project setup

-> Go to Actions tab of your Vue repo in in Github and click button "Set up a workflow on yourself".
+> Go to Actions tab of your Vue repo and click on "Set up a workflow on yourself" button.

 ### Add AWS Crdenentails and S3 Bucket name